 Here, you can buy The Diary of Anne Frank, the museum catalogue, postcards, or one of our many other publications.
 Your purchase helps the Anne Frank House conserve the museum and contributes to our (educational) activities.

 The museum shop keeps the same opening hours as the museum and can only be accessed through the museum.
-Payment is by card only.
+Payment is by bank or credit card only.
 The range of items sold in our shop is also available online.

 Terms and conditions for visitors